ParallelMaths/parallel/pages/10-35-summer-sums.md

 * Add the SUB-RESULT to the reverse of itself.
 * The final RESULT will always be 1089.

-I like how QI turned it in magic trick predicting the 10th word on page 89 of a book.
+I like how QI turned it into a magic trick, predicting the 10th word on page 89 of a book.
 You might like to try this trick.

 The big mystery is this – why does it work?